usaid-cs/yesterday-i-learned/canada.md

 1. The perimeter institute is from the last century.
 1. [Kitchener](https://www.google.com/maps/place/Kitchener,+ON,+Canada/@43.4476353,-80.5329634,12z/data=!4m2!3m1!1s0x882bf48c03ee5105:0x9525f8e6df5f544b) is twice as large as [Waterloo](https://www.google.com/maps/place/Waterloo,+ON,+Canada/@43.4749939,-80.5371064,12z/data=!4m2!3m1!1s0x882bf1565ffe672b:0x5037b28c7231d90).
 1. Steller's jay is Alberta's bird.
 1. [Forest fires happen in Alberta all the time](http://imgur.com/oHTv2ol).
-Fort Mac is an exception only because people live there.
+Fort Mac is an exception only because people live there.1.
+There is [no law about "safe transport of ammunition"](http://www.cdnshootingsports.org/legal_storage_and_transport.html).
+A police can still get you into trouble, which means it is best to transport them in a manner that makes you appear to be a careful person.